openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 **Note**: Accessors are considered methods here.

-Overriding member may keep or extend the access modifer (see :ref:`Access Modifiers`) of the inherited or implemented member.
+Overriding member may keep or extend the access modifier (see :ref:`Access Modifiers`) of the inherited or implemented member.
 Otherwise, a :index:`compile-time error` occurs.